This post may contain affiliate links. Please read my disclosure policy.

 I cook my Electric Smoked Ribs at 225 degrees, however I initially preheat the smoker to 250 degrees to help boost the initial cooking process.
 That’s because some heat is lost when opening the door to load the ribs.
 Always remember to adjust the temperature back to 225 degrees after the ribs are loaded and the door is closed.

-Add wood chips to create the smoky flavor and water to the drip pan to keep moisture in the ribs.
+Add wood chips to the wood chip chamber to create the smoky flavor.
+Also, add water to the drip pan to keep moisture in the ribs.
 I normally add half water and half apple juice.

 To soak or not to soak?